Unity-LRTools/Smith-Statistics/README.md

 ![Create panel](Editor/Pictures/read_panel_filled.png)

 ### Statistic Drawer
-How the statistic are displayed in the inspector.\
-You can pick the level and the type of the statistic.\
+The statistics are displayed in the Inspector, where you can select the level and type of each statistic.\
 ![Create panel](Editor/Pictures/component_statistic.png)

-The type can be infered by the name of the property if it match the class name.
-For example if you have a statistic named `Dexterity`, and a looking like `public Statistic dexterity = new Statistic()`.
-The drawer will understand you want to display the dexterity statistic and fetch the statistic range data.\
+The type can be inferred from the property name if it matches the class name.
+For example, if you have a statistic named `Agility` and a property like `public Statistic agility = new Statistic()`, the drawer will automatically recognize that you want to display the Agility statistic and fetch its corresponding range data.\
 ![Create panel](Editor/Pictures/component_statistic_infered.png)

 ## API Documentation